ibm-cloud-docs/devsecops/devsecops-pipelines-add-steps.md

 ## Build or containerize
 {: #cd-devsecops-add-pipeline-build}

-In this stage you can build your artifacts.
-The pipeline provides some default features for docker image type artifacts, but you're able to build any kind of artifacts here.
-What is important, is to save the created artifacts for the pipeline, so later it can run scans on it, or use them in your release stage.
+In this stage, you can build your artifacts.
+The pipeline provides some default features for docker image type artifacts, but you're able to build any artifacts here.
+Save the created artifacts for the pipeline, so that later it can run scans on it, or use the artifacts in your release stage.

 To provide information on your built artifacts, use the `save_artifact` pipelinectl interface.